 Searching for a cruise packing checklist you can trust?
 Look no further.
-Our staff at Cruzely has taken cruises from Miami to Vancouver, including trips done solo, as a couple, and with a family.
+The staff at Cruzely has taken cruises from Miami to Vancouver, including trips done solo, as a couple, and with a family.

 In other words, when it comes to packing for a cruise, nobody has the expertise — and the experience — that we do.

 And if you think packing for a regular vacation can be daunting, then try packing for life on the ship.

 What’s so challenging about cruise packing?
 When you cruise you have a couple of situations that you don’t find on any other vacation.

-First, you have so many different things to pack for.
+First, you have so many different scenarios to pack for.
 Sure you might think that it’s tossing some shorts and a swimsuit into a suitcase.
-On a cruise, however, you’re hanging out by the pool in a swimsuit, dressing up for dinner, wearing casual clothes to the restaurant, and putting on something warm for a show in the theater.
+On a cruise, however, you’re hanging out by the pool in a swimsuit, dressing up for dinner, wearing casual clothes to the buffet, and putting on something warm for a show in the theater.

 In other words, you need to pack for a lot of different situations.

 Second, in the middle of the ocean it’s tough to run out for anything that you forgot.
 Yes, you can wait until you get to port to pick up things you meant to bring, but that’s not always convenient.
 And while the ship will have some sort of small shop you can purchase things you forgot, the shops are notorious for being expensive for basic items (seriously, we’ve seen an $18 bottle of cold medicine).

 That’s why we’ve put together this packing checklist for your next cruise.
 It covers everything that you might need to bring, all broken down into easy sections.
 It’s not saying you have to bring everything on the list, but it offers up a lot of ideas that you’ll want to consider.

 Download the Printable Checklist

 Our checklist of things to pack for a cruise is completely free.
 While we cover all the items in detail below, you can click the image (or click this link) to download the printable PDF.

 Cruise Packing Checklist: Clothes